Katrien De Moor

 - Longitudinal development of Quality of Experience

-PhD students / visiting scholars and research assistants
+Supervision of PhD students, postdocs, visiting scholars and research assistants

 - Kaja Ystgaard (PhD student, main supervisor), topic: Exploring User Agency, Freedom of Choice and Empowerment Mechanisms in 'Internet of Things' Systems